 - Zoning codes and ordinances

-Choose demolition contractors who are aware of local procedures and will follow them like gospel.
-Failure could result in fines or even criminal charges.
+Choose demolition contractors who follow local procedures to the letter - this protects you from liability issues.
+Failure to comply can result in fines or even criminal charges.

-You’ll likely have water, sewer, gas, and electric lines connected to the demo structure.
+You’ll likely have water, sewer, gas, and electric lines connected to the structure.
 Disconnection costs ultimately fall on you.
-Only experienced hands at the utility company should disconnect them to prevent:

-Imagine the horror of sitting in your home or office and unexpectedly hearing the wrecking ball nextdoor.
-All nearby properties should be aware of the demo to prepare for any impacts it may have on their properties and safe daily operations.
+All nearby properties should be aware of the demolition to prepare their properties and daily operations.

-Future plans for the property dictate how demolition contractors will tackle your job.
+Future plans for the property can impact how a contractor wants to handle your job.